Antonov548/igraph.js/README.md

 # igraph.js

-igraph.js is an js/wasm library of the igraph network analysis library.
+igraph.js is an js/wasm interface of the igraph network analysis library.

 ## Build